niccsus/TaskTracker/readme.md

 ![image](images/222_ISS.png)

 #### Timeline:
-Fall of 2023: the following enhancements are planned:
+In the Fall of 2023, the following enhancements are planned:
 - Two-factor authentication with authenticator apps and SMS messaging.
-    - Improvments to UI with a focus on use on mobile devices
+- Improvements to UI with a focus on use on mobile devices.
 - Integration with third-party calendar applications such as Microsoft Teams, iCal, and Outlook, enabling syncing of scheduled drills and events.